matthewpaley/matthewpaley.github.io/index.md

 # About me

 I grew up in Cleveland, Ohio.
 I graduated from The Ohio State University in 2018, where I majored in Management Information Systems and minored in business analytics.
-In my free time, I combine my passion for sports with what I learned in school and work on sports analytics projects.
+In my free time, I combine my passion for sports with the technical skills I've developed and work on sports analytics projects.

 ---

-I'm currently working at DHL Supply Chain in Columbus, Ohio.
+I work at DHL Supply Chain in Columbus, Ohio.
 I'm part of a small team showing the value that data science can bring to an organization.

 ---

-You can view my resume [here](https://matthewpaley.github.io/resume/), and check about my different projects on my [projects page](https://matthewpaley.github.io/projects/).
+* You can view my resume [here](https://matthewpaley.github.io/resume/)
+* Check out my different projects on the [projects page](https://matthewpaley.github.io/projects/).

 ---